Oliver L. Spaulding: Career

 Spaulding served as Michigan Secretary of State from 1866 to 1870.
 Afterwards, he became a member of the Republican State committee from 1871 to 1878.
 He declined the position of United States district judge of the Utah Territory in 1871 and later served as special agent of the United States Treasury Department from 1875 to 1881.

 Spaulding was elected as a Republican from Michigan's 6th congressional district to the 46th Congress serving from March 4, 1881 to March 3, 1883.
 He was an unsuccessful candidate for reelection in 1882.
 He also served as chairman of the commission sent to the Sandwich Islands to investigate alleged violations of the Hawaiian reciprocity treaty in 1883.

 Oliver Spaulding again served as a special agent of the United States Treasury in 1885, 1889, and 1890 and then as Assistant U.S. Secretary of the Treasury from 1890 to 1893 during the Benjamin Harrison administration and 1897 to 1903 during the McKinley administration.
 He was also president of the first International American Customs Congress, held in New York City in January 1903 and again a special agent of the United States Treasury from 1903 to 1909 and then customs agent from 1909 to 1916.

 Personal life

-He married Mary Cecilia Swegles on August 12, 1862.
-Their son, Oliver Lyman Spaulding, served as a brigadier general during World War I.
+He married Mary Cecilia Swegles, the daughter of John Swegles Jr., on August 12, 1862.
+Their son, Oliver Lyman Spaulding, served as a brigadier general during World War I. Another son, Thomas Marshall Spaulding (May 18, 1882 – April 10, 1973), served as a colonel in both World War I and World War II.
+He was a noted non-fiction author, writing on subjects like biography and Hawaiian history.